Heatstroke in Dogs and Cats: How to Spot the Signs Before It's Too Late

 Any dog or cat can develop heatstroke, but certain animals are especially vulnerable:

-- Brachycephalic breeds like Bulldogs, Pugs, French Bulldogs, and Persian cats have compressed airways that make panting far less effective
+- Brachycephalic breeds like Bulldogs, Pugs, French Bulldogs, Boston Terriers, and Persian cats have compressed airways that make panting far less effective

 - Senior pets and very young animals have less resilient thermoregulation